bluvectorcyber/bzar/README.md

 ## Simple Indicators for Detecting ATT&CK-like Activity

 In addition to the analytics described above, BZAR uses simple indicators within SMB and DCE-RPC traffic to detect ATT&CK-like activity, although with a lesser degree of confidence than detection via the SumStats analytics.
 The BZAR indicators are grouped into six (6) categories, as described below.

 ### Indicators for ATT&CK Lateral Movement

-Raise a Bro/Zeek Notice event if a single instance of an SMB Lateral Movement indicator (e.g., SMB File Write to a Windows Admin File Share:
+Raise a Zeek Notice event if a single instance of an SMB Lateral Movement indicator (e.g., SMB File Write to a Windows Admin File Share:
 ADMIN$ or C$ only) is observed, which indicates ATT&CK-like activity.

 #### Relevant ATT&CK Techniques